equinor/APS-Facies/docs/APS user guide/Define APS Job/Select zone/Specify Gaussian Random Fields/Add trend/README.md

 ---
 title: Add trend
 ---
 Toggle on "Apply trend to field" to use GRF trends.
 Select trend type from drop down list.
-When using trends, one need to specify the relative standard deviation of the Gaussian residual field relative to the variability of the trend.The absolute standard deviation is defined by
+When using trends,
+one need to specify the relative standard deviation of the Gaussian residual field relative to the variability of the trend.

+The absolute standard deviation is defined by
  $\text{relative_std_dev} * ( \max(\text{Trend}) - \min(\text{Trend}) )$.

 If Relative standard deviation is very small or 0, no gaussian residual field is simulated and the GRF realization is equal to the trend.